elmomoilanen/Bootstrap-sampling-distribution/README.md

 ## Installation ##

 Python and poetry (package and dependency manager for Python) are prerequisites for successful installation.
-For independent usage, after cloning and navigating to the target folder, run the command `poetry install` to complete installation and create a virtual environment for the library.
+For independent usage, after cloning and navigating to the target folder, run the command `poetry install` in order to complete installation and create a virtual environment for the library.
 Unit tests can be run by the command `poetry run pytest`.

 ## Usage ##

 This section provides two short examples for usage of the library and by any means they should not be considered as giving a complete guide of inner parts of the library.
 Instead one is adviced to read the docstring of `SampDist` class prior usage.

 Consider first the following example, where we assume X to be a numerical data with shape N x P (N observations and P attributes) and 10-quantile be the statistic of interest.
 Let's further assume that for the data P is equal to or larger than three.

+If needed, run the command `poetry shell` to activate the virtual environment related to this library.

 ```python
 import numpy as np